 The contrasting approaches of outpatient and inpatient treatments are sometimes the subject of debate.
 Some people see inpatient treatment programs as more effective, since they remove the patient from potential addiction triggers and have more intense programs that allow the patient to recover completely.
 They see outpatient programs as too risky because some patients can easily fall back into addiction through any life change or circumstance.
 An inpatient facility provides a buffer from that element.

-Consider Continuum Recovery Center
+Arizona Outpatient Treatment at Continuum Recovery Center

 Outpatient programs offer specialized, detailed treatments with minimal interference with the patient’s regular life.
-Continuum Recovery Center offers an intensive outpatient treatment program that focuses on healing not just the person’s body from the impact of addiction and withdrawal, but all the emotional and behavioral aspects.
+Continuum Recovery Center in Phoenix, Arizona offers an intensive outpatient treatment program that focuses on healing not just the person’s body from the impact of addiction and withdrawal, but all the emotional and behavioral aspects.
 If you believe you are ready to experience the advantages of an outpatient program, contact us today.

 Geffen has been in the field for over 20 years, and has worked in every facet of substance abuse treatment.
 Using his own personal experience in recovery and the education he has learned while in the field, Geffen can relate and connect with clients in a way that promotes recovery, self love and the desire for clients to achieve the best for themselves.
 Geffen is licensed in Arizona as a substance abuse counselor and has an IC&RC certification, as well as a life coaching certification.